mapgallery/manual/content/Admin/How to embed.md

 weight: 4
 ---

-The map is finished and it's time to add it into your website.
+Finally, the map is finished and it's time to add it into your website.&nbsp;
 The best way to do it is to embed it into your website.
-Therefor must create an iframe.
+Therefor an iframe must be created.
 1. Open the map in published maps
 2. Click on the share logo in the top right
 3. press the </> Embed button.